UnexplodedMinds/Stratofier/ReadMe.txt

 All Traffic/Cls Traffic:  Filter traffic showing all (unfiltered) or only traffic
 			  that is within 5000 feet above or below you.

-Exit RoscoPi: Exit the RoscoPi display app back to the X-Windows desktop.
+Exit RoscoPi: Exit the Stratofier display app back to the X-Windows desktop or
+              the Android main screen.

 Shutdown:     Shuts down your Raspberry Pi.
+Not available for Android.

-Upgrade:      Upgrades the RoscoPi software.
+Upgrade:      Upgrades the Stratofier software.
 You will see an LXTerminal
               window open showing compile progress.
 Once it finishes it will reboot and you should have the most recent version.
 This pulls the source code from github and compiles it.
 You need an active connection to the internet in order to do this.
 The easiest way to accomplish this is plug your ethernet port from your Pi into your router or any available ethernet plug on your network.
-	          Note also that this only upgrades the RoscoPi software, not the Stratux software.
+	          Note also that this only upgrades the Stratofier software, not the Stratux software.
 That must be done according to the instructions from the stratux.me website.